hareyakana/hareyakana.github.io/_pages/about.md

 * Shrink fit design and testing of cryogenic superconducting magnet
 * Undergraduate dissertation on Plasmonics, Photonics
 * Extensive research and understanding in the area of neutrino physics, low-background physics
-* Volunteer in 2 separates occasion in facilitating English camp for underprivileged primary school children in Thailand.
+* Volunteered in 2 separates occasion in facilitating English camp for underprivileged primary school children in Thailand.

 About myself
 ======